KingRaver/zoinks/API_DOCUMENTATION.md

 # API Documentation

-This document provides comprehensive information about the APIs used in the Market Correlation Agent, including endpoint details, authentication methods, request/response formats, error handling, and best practices.
+This document provides comprehensive information about the APIs used in the ETH/BTC Correlation Bot, including endpoint details, authentication methods, request/response formats, error handling, and best practices.

 ## Table of Contents
 - [CoinGecko API Integration](#coingecko-api-integration)